 The Johnstones would remain there until 1541, when a regional Kings Advocate by the name of Hugh Rigg, took it over on a 44 year lease.

 In some historic trivia, six years later, it was rumoured (by no less a character than John Knox) that Hugh sneakily kept Carberry away from the English by advising the Scottish forces at the Battle of Pinkie Cleugh to confront them down by the River Esk in Musselburgh, and not by the tower as originally planned.

 Carberry was famously the site of a pivotal moment in history when, in 1567, forces loyal to Mary, Queen of Scots faced off a rebellion by a confederation of lords but came away on the losing side.
 Right on Carberry Hill Mary herself was forced to announce a humiliating abdication in favour of her infant son James.
-A monument commemorating the incident stands there today, with the hill, a part of the Carberry Estate, also going by the more noble title of ‘Queen’s Mount’.
+A monument commemorating the incident stands there today, with the hill, a part of the Carberry Estate, also being known as ‘Queen’s Mount’.

 Read more about the history of Carberry Tower: